DemocracyEarth/community./CONTRIBUTING.md

 ## 2 ways to share your feedback and contributions to the Ambassador program:

+Issues
-- Issues - in  general  you will use the issues feature to
+in  general  you will use the issues feature to make comments, raise your concerns, ask a question, request more details/explanation on process or concepts.
-  - make general comments
-  - raise your concerns
-  - ask a question
-  - request more details, explanation

 We will do our best to answer as fast as possible all issues created by the community.

-- Pull requests
+Pull requests
 Use pull requests to suggest modifications to any Ambassador files - correct typos, grammar, syntax, add clarifying examples, suggest helpful links.
 Here are a few guidelines for pull request creation:

 - Please make your edits following the wiki markup language Mediawiki Formatting, they will be easier to merge that way.